cloudfoundry/bosh/ci/dockerfiles/docker-cpi/README.md

 The started Director comes preconfigured with a default [cloud config](https://github.com/cloudfoundry/bosh-deployment/blob/master/docker/cloud-config.yml) and is optimized for Concourse usage.

-`start-bosh` will produce artifacts in `/tmp/local-bosh/director` which are necessary to interact with the BOSH Director.
+`. start-bosh` will produce artifacts in `/tmp/local-bosh/director` which are necessary to interact with the BOSH Director.
 - `creds.yml` will contain the vars-store for the bosh deploy
 - `env` will contain the environment variables necessary to target, authenticate, and interact with the bosh director
 - `state.json` contains the state information for the director

+It is necessary to run in the current shell so that the docker service can be stopped on exit.
+Otherwise the concourse task may hang.

 A simple example usage: